Ani-sha23/LifeSync-Lite/README.md

 LifeSync Lite is a Java-based console application designed to help students and professionals manage their daily life efficiently.
 It integrates expense tracking, task management, and habit tracking into a single unified system.

-This project was developed as part of the **Programming in Java BYOP ** course.
+This project was developed as part of the **Programming in Java ** course.

 ---